- Junior positions in the film and television industry

 - We prefer that you have at least 36 NCEA credits at Level 2, made up of

 - at least 12 credits in each of three subjects.

 - Applications from mature students (over 20) are welcome.

 - International students will be individually assessed to ensure you are ready for this study.

-- If English is not your first language, you must demonstrate English language skills equivalent to an IELTS overall band score (academic) of 5.5, with no band score less than 5.5.
+- You must demonstrate English language skills with an IELTS overall band score (academic) of 5.5, with no band score lower than 5.5.